 Forget buying blackened spices when you can make this easy Homemade Blackened Seasoning Recipe at home for a lot less.
 Enjoy Blackened salmon and more!

-- 2 teaspoons Cayenne pepper (more or less depending how spicy you want it)
+- 2 tsp cayenne pepper (more or less depending how spicy you want it)

 Try one of these Blackened Recipes!